ghandi-nader/Connection-String-Extractor/README.md

 # Connection-String-Extractor
-Web.Config connection string extractor ggggg
+This Tool find all web.config files in the selected directory and extract all the connection string available inside the web.config files.